-For instance, Kenya is no. 4 on the spot of doing business in Africa, behind Mauritius, Rwanda, and Morocco, they are occupy the first, second, and third position respectively.
+For instance, Kenya is no. 4 on the spot of doing business in Africa, behind Mauritius, Rwanda, and Morocco, they occupy the first, second, and third positions respectively.

 In recent years, we’ve seen how foreign investors choose Ghana instead of Nigeria, which boasts of the largest economy in Africa.

 This means that Nigeria needs to ensure that the public sector units and “agencies that are involved actually become much more efficient.”